 What if we can't agree at mediation?

 If you don’t agree on a Joint Parenting Plan agreement at mediation, you and the other parent will return to court for one or more hearings.
 During those hearings, both of the parents will have a chance to prove to the court why your Individual Plan should be accepted by the court.
 It is the court’s job to decide what’s best for your children.
 After hearing all of the evidence, the court will reach a decision.

 What can I do if I don't like the decision the Family Court makes about custody and visitation?

-How do I appeal the Family Court's decision to the Circuit Court?
+How do I appeal the Family Court's decision to the Intermediate Court of Appeals?